 I-Patient discussion groups are safe spaces for building trusting relationships enabling patients to share information and become empowered to get involved in their own care and the care of their loved ones.
 Participants can share their experiences and seek advice from peers at three weekly face-to-face meetings guided by a trained patient advocate and facilitator.
 Participants are often encouraged to find answers from within their own comfort-zones.

-Started in 2014, PPS are professionals who have or had direct contact with patients or their family members and meet monthly to discuss patient safety issues and concerns.
+Started in 2014, PPS is a group of professionals (current or retired) who've had direct contact with patients or their family members.
+PPS meets monthly to discuss patient safety issues and concerns.
 Topics usually are about what is important to the public about safe quality care.
-A speaker’s bureau is made up of medical professionals who educate the community on a variety of topics.
+Meetings are usually held over dinner and are very informal.
+A PPS speaker’s bureau is made up of medical professionals who educate the community on a variety of topics.
 (Ask about starting a PPS in your community)